 When data extraction is high-friction, the downstream effects are significant.
 Patrick shares this real-world example: A customer who invested in solar projects had reporting obligations requiring hours of data extraction every month.
 Because of the business process burden, the prospect ultimately decided to divest from certain projects altogether.
 Patrick often uses this example because it demonstrates the unintended consequences of a data logjam, which, in this case, prevented investment in an emerging opportunity.

 Until Alkymi addressed this problem, data extraction from emails and documents was a major block to workflow automation, resulting in negative outcomes like this.
 While many intelligent document processing solutions can read forms and standardized document types, they can’t process unstructured data and handle the complex workflows that require a human-in-the-loop interaction.
 This is where Alkymi comes in.

 You can't automate from the top down.
 Start from the email up.

 Getting started can be hard for companies that have seen machine-learning and automation projects take months to deploy.
-Vergara and his team have a different approach: provide an immediate lift without automating everything.
+Patrick and his team have a different approach: provide an immediate lift without automating everything.